forcedotcom/mobile-ui-elements/README.md

     - All attributes of force-selector-relatedlist

     Properties:
-    selected: Returns the value of "idfield" of the selected records.
+    - `selected`: Returns the value of "idfield" of the selected records.

     Example: